flyteorg/flyte/flytectl/docs/source/execution-cluster-label.rst

 Execution cluster label
 -----------------------
-It specifies the actions to be performed on the resource 'execution-cluster-label'.
+It specifies the actions to be performed on the 'execution-cluster-label' resource.

 .. toctree::
     :maxdepth: 1